 - In the body of the email include an author biography of up to 100 words.
 Please attach a high resolution color or black and white photo of yourself, preferably a head shot.
+These should be JPG or TIFF fomat.
 If you have a good photo that isn’t a head shot, I can crop it.

 Submissions that do not adhere to the guidelines will be disqualified and the entrant notified.